UPDATE: News employees at RadioNL in Kamloops have been fired | iNFOnews | Thompson-Okanagan's News Source

 It appeared to be a surprise move at CHNL and the news programming was operating as normal Tuesday morning until the station suddenly cut to music.

 Around 11 a.m., what was supposed to be the syndicated Mike Smyth Show was replaced with classic rock.
-The station is still broadcasting brief The Canadian Press news updates.
+The station was broadcasting brief The Canadian Press news updates.

 Radio station 610 AM has been broadcasting in the Kamloops area since 1970, and was owned by NL Broadcasting Inc. until 1993.
 Newcap Broadcasting bought the station until it was sold to Stingray Group Inc. in 2018.

-Premier David Eby was among those mourning the loss of RadioNL's newsroom on social media Tuesday morning.
-He said the newsroom's closure is "just bad for local journalism."
+Premier David Eby was among those mourning the dwindling of RadioNL's newsroom on social media Tuesday morning.
+He said it's "just bad for local journalism."

 "(RadioNL) has long been a trusted source of information for the community, and (Brett Mineer's) voice has been a steady presence in their lives," he said on X.com.